 The figures shown include all the costs of the product itself, but may not include all the costs that you pay to your advisor or distributor.
 The figures do not take into account your personal tax situation, which may also affect how much you get back.

-Transaction: Buy future

-Expectation: Underlying price increase Investment: Deposit margin Risk: Limited to the price of the underlying asset falling to zero Yield: Unlimited if the price of the underlying continues to rise Margin: Required
+Transaction: Sell future Expectation: Fall in underlying price Investment: Deposit margin Risk: Unlimited if the underlying price continues to rise Yield: Limited to the price of the underlying asset falling to zero Margin: Required

 Profit/loss calculation: